frontity/api-reference/docs-api/frontity-cli/README.md

 You can also use `--help` with each one of these commands to get more info about them: `npx frontity dev --help`
 {% endhint %}

+These commands can be customized by using options/flags or environment variables.

 ## A typical workflow with Frontity commands

 ### In Development